Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 The Best Employee Monitoring Software Options to Consider:

-- DeskTime – The best for time tracking
+- DeskTime – Best for most

 - Teramind – The best for large organizations